aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 5Jul18
+Continued working on Hyperledger and CSS for LaunchCode.
+Prepared for tomorrow's presentation on blockchain.

+## 4Jul18
+Worked on Hyperledger and unsuccessfully tried to get a Virtual Machine on my PC.
+Also could not get docker to work on my Linux laptop.

+## 3Jul18
+Finished HTML part of the second part of LaunchCode, and worked on Hyperledger at edX.

 ## 2Jul18
 Continued to study Hyperledger at edX.
 Studied the intro and beyond for the second step of LaunchCode.